 - What Else You Will Need

-- Prerequisites: You will need a a decent Windows 7 or Windows 10 computer with a newer processor like an Intel i5 or equivalent, 8 GB of memory or more, and a higher end gaming graphics card with the minimum being the Nvidia 970 or equivalent (~$249 to ~$649)
+- Prerequisites: A decent Windows 7 or Windows 10 computer with a newer processor like an Intel i5 or equivalent, 8 GB of memory or more, and a higher end gaming graphics card with the minimum being the Nvidia 970 or equivalent (~$249 to ~$399 to ~$559)

 - Experience: Mid-range to Complete

 PC virtual reality offers the absolute best experience and the most options.
-With a desktop computer PC components are standardized and can be upgraded and enhanced without too much trouble.
+With a desktop computer PC components are standardized and can be upgraded and enhanced as new technologies become available.

 Popular PC Virtual Reality Headsets

-The recommended full tracking setup for the Rift requires that there are three cameras set up to capture all angles of the gaming environment with cables running back to the computer and power adapters.
-In it’s most simplest state the technology consists of the three cameras each capturing a live video feed of the room looking for differences in the infrared signals from the headset and controllers.
+The full 360 degree tracking setup for the Rift requires three cameras (the third is purchased separately, ~$59 @ Amazon) to capture all angles of the gaming environment with USB cables running back to the computer and require power adapters.
+Depending on the size of your room you may need an active USB extension cable or two (~$24 @ Amazon).
+In it’s most simplest state the technology consists of the cameras capturing a video feed of the room while looking for differences in the infrared signals from the headset and controllers.

-The full tracking setup for the Vive requires two “Lighthouses” placed on opposite ends of the gaming environment that communicate wirelessly over built-in Bluetooth and need power adapters.
-In it’s most simplest state the two Lighthouses basically create an array of infrared beams that track the headset and controllers.
-This tracking technology is generally regarded as the most accurate and creates the least amount of additional overhead for your computer.
+The full tracking setup for the Vive requires two “Lighthouses” placed on opposite corners of the environment.
+They communicate wirelessly over Bluetooth and require power adapters.
+In it’s most simplest state the two Lighthouses create an array of infrared beams that track the headset and controllers.
+This tracking technology is generally regarded as the most accurate and creates the least amount of additional overhead for your computer with the fewest cables.

 What Else You Will Need

-In addition to the headset and tracking system you will need:
+In addition to the headset and its’ included components you will need: